-You must have either your designer and architect or your General Contractor look at any space you’re considering before signing a lease.
+You must have either your designer and architect or your general contractor look at any space you’re considering before signing a lease.
 Either party should be able to do the assessment, and many architects and GCs actually include this inspection as a normal part of their services.
-Below, you’ll find a list of specific items that should be reviewed.

 This section of a lease outlines exactly how the landlord will be turning the space over to the tenant: what the heating and cooling capacity of the building is, its electrical capacity, and gas specifications, among many other things.
 Tenants often don’t take the time to review this section carefully enough, and landlords often haven’t defined what they’ll be delivering clearly enough.